dominoesbase/ZYchatbot-wikipedia/README.md

 The chatbot [ZY](https://dominoesbase.github.io/ZYchatbot-wikipedia/) was developed to be an assistant in Facebook Messenger.

-This repository contains a small part of ZY (Wikipedia queries).
+This repository contains a small part of ZY (Search on Wikipedia).
 For that, a Gem was used to make it easier to consult Wikipedia.

 ### Changing Wikipedia search settings